How To Live Longer with Less Sickness. Part 2: The Goldilocks Nature of Cortisol.

 It’s one of the big culprits for illness in our stressed-out industrialized world, and yet we need it in the right doses to heal and be alert enough to enjoy life.
 It’s very “goldilocks” – we need it in just the right amount.
 Too much ain’t good and too little isn’t good either.

-In the next article, I’ll dive into the importance of learning to be present with your inner experiences, something called your interoception.
+In part three of this article series, I’ll dive into the importance of learning to be present with your inner experiences, something called your interoception.
 Interoception is a long lost skill in our Western cultures and we need to get it back!
 Click here to go to part three now.